Find Affordable College Courses

 11 Yearly Graduations

 Yale University comes in at #4 on our list of the most popular colleges offering doctor's degrees in legal research.
 Each year, around 12,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $59,950 per year, while in-state graduate students, on average, pay $45,700 per year.
-During the 2020-2021 academic year, 11 people received their doctor's degree in legal research from Yale.
+The average in-state tuition for full-time undergraduates is $64,700 per year, while in-state graduate students, on average, pay $48,300 per year.
+During the most recent year for which we have data, 11 people received their doctor's degree in legal research from Yale.
+Of these students, 38% were women and 13% were members of underrepresented racial-ethnic groups.

 #5